1-877-929-7245

 • Breakfast

 The vibrant metropolis of Rio awaits on a sightseeing tour this morning.
-First, we board the Corcovado Rack Railway to ascend Corcovado Mountain, traveling up to a viewing platform where the awe-inspiring statue of Christ the Redeemer overlooks the city.
-Our short but steep journey takes us through the rainforest with views over the beaches and turquoise waters of the South Atlantic, across to the favelas and down to the city.
-This colossal Art Deco statue of Jesus Christ paints an enduring image of Brazil and is one of the New Wonders of the World.
+First, we board the Corcovado Rack Railway to ascend Corcovado Mountain, travelling up to a viewing platform where the awe-inspiring statue of Christ the Redeemer overlooks the city.
+Our short but steep journey takes us through lush rainforest with views over the beaches and turquoise waters of the South Atlantic, across to the favelas, and down to the city.
+Looking out over the city, this colossal Art Deco statue of Jesus Christ paints an enduring image of Brazil and is one of the New Wonders of the World.

 Includes